 A line from the Joe Jackson song of the same name.
 Sample lyrics: “Is she really going out with him?/Is she really gonna take him home tonight?/Is she really going out with him?/’Cause if my eyes don’t deceive me/There’s something going wrong around here …” (Thanks to Kurt Steidl for this reference.)

 Crate & Barrel is the chain of upscale yuppie housewares stores; it has dozens of locations around the United States.

 William Faulkner (1897-1962) was a novelist who won the Nobel Prize in Literature in 1949.
 Among his best-known works are The Sound and the Fury and the Snopes trilogy.

 Glenn was fifty feet tall!

 Supercar was a British TV series that aired from 1961 to 1962.
-In the series, Supercar was an experimental vehicle that could travel in the air, on land or under the sea.
+In the series, Supercar was an experimental vehicle that could drive on land, fly to the very edge of space, or travel under the sea.
 Test pilot Mike Mercury traveled in the car in search of adventure.

 [Sung.]
 Oh, to live on Shadow Mountain.

-A paraphrase of lyrics from the Neil Young song “Sugar Mountain.”
-The actual lyrics: “Oh, to live on sugar mountain/With the Barkers and the colored balloons.”
+Riffing on lyrics from the Neil Young song “Sugar Mountain.”
+The actual lyrics: “Oh, to live on Sugar Mountain/With the barkers and the colored balloons.”

 Richard Nixon leaving the White House.